denten-books/plain-text/1-metaphor.md

 The Star and Daybreak workstations were some of the earliest machines to put the principles of domain blending and direct manipulation into action.
 The interface was meant to "reveal the structure" of the simulated objects intuitively, without training or lengthy written explanation.
-In the words of Brenda Laurel, the mimetic interface employed "logic and aesthetics to create representations that *engage humans in pleasurable ways" [@laurel_brenda_interface_1986, 85].
-The mimetic context is simply "the experience we desire," Laurel writes.
+In Laurel's words, the mimetic interface employed "logic and aesthetics to create representations that *engage humans in pleasurable ways" [@laurel_brenda_interface_1986, 85].
+The mimetic context is simply "the experience we desire," Laurel wrote.
 Direct participation enables actors to experience "the full pleasure of the mimetic form" [@laurel_brenda_interface_1986, 75].